charesbast/bookmarks-app-example/README.md

 Then the bookmark data is updated

 Additional information:
-- All bookmark fields are editable
+- only keywords are editable
 - Keywords can be added, modified or deleted
 - When the form is submitted, a success notification appear